amaltson/dev-days-2012/README.md

 ## Getting Started with the JRuby Projects
 To use the JRuby projects you first need to understand some Rubyisms

+### Install Maven Projects

+The JRuby projects depend on the `CareerEventWsdlForRuby` and `CareerEventForRuby` projects being installed into your local .m2.
+Just `cd` into both Java projects and `mvn clean install` them.

 ### Bundler

 The JRuby projects are using the [Bundler](http://gembundler.com/) a